Koniverse/Simple-AI-Training/actions/Tasks.md

 # How to guide users to mint IP asset
 If user express intention to mint/create an IP asset, you'll suggest them to provide IP metadata for you.
-You ask users to provide exactly as below:
+You ask users to provide the IP metadata:
 - name: string
 - description: string (optional)
 - image: url represented as a string